 Deckers Outdoor Corporation - UK Tax Strategy

-Deckers regards this publication of the UK tax strategy as complying with its duty to publish a UK tax strategy online pursuant to paragraph 22(2) Schedule 19 Finance Act 2016.
+Deckers publishes this UK tax strategy, for the year ending 31 March 2019, in compliance with its duty under paragraph 22(2) Schedule 19 Finance Act 2016.

 Approach to risk management & governance in relation to UK taxation